 - Details for undergraduate courses

-- Level 3 option in the Music Studies major sequence
+- Level 3 option in the Music Studies; Music Double Major major sequences

 - Level 3 elective

 - By embracing approaches from musicology, ethnomusicology and cultural history, this unit investigates some of the ways in which composers and performers have attempted to convey a sense of 'Australia' through musical means.
 Issues of national identity and belonging are integral concerns of the unit, with Indigenous responses to place examined alongside music from the Western instrumental, vocal, theatrical and media repertories.
 By drawing upon the work of many significant composers, including Percy Grainger, John Antill and Peter Sculthorpe, as well as examples specific to Indigenous, folk and popular genres, the unit aims to highlight the diversity of music inspired by the sights and sounds of Australia.

 This is an elective unit in the Music Studies major in the Bachelor of Arts degree.
 It is also open to students enrolled in other majors and degree pathways who fulfil the prerequisites and who have an interest in music.